Vectorized/solady/docs/utils/semverlib.md

 For efficiency, this is a forgiving, non-reverting parser:
 - Early returns if a strict order can be determined.
 - Skips the first byte if it is `v` (case insensitive).
 - If a strict order cannot be determined, returns 0.
+To convert a regular string to a small string (bytes32), use `LibString.toSmallString`.